MonsieurNerd/micrologger/README.md

 You can write some unit tests and/or front-end tests (with Cypress) if you have time...

 You must provide a README file to explain how your app is built.

+You can explain in README what could have been done with more time.